MENU

 "The optimal way to listen to an album" - Max Richter

-"This might just be my favourite new thing to do" — Nihal, BBC Radio 5 Live Ticket includes Pitchblack Playback eye mask for extra darkness.
-As recommended by The Guardian, GQ, Time Out, Metro and Newsweek.
+"This might just be my favourite new thing to do" - Nihal, BBC Radio 5 Live Ticket includes recycled cotton Pitchblack Playback eye mask for extra darkness.
+As recommended by The Guardian, GQ, Time Out, Metro and BBC 6 Music.
+Please arrive by event start time as latecomers will not be admitted Duration = 78 minutes (with 10-minute interval)

 The End